Incarceration in the United States: Privatization

-In addition to CCA and GEO Group, companies operating in the private prison business include Management and Training Corporation, and Community Education Centers.
+In addition to CCA and GEO Group, companies operating in the private prison business include Management and Training Corporation and Community Education Centers.
 The GEO Group was formerly known as the Wackenhut Corrections division.
-It includes the former Correctional Services Corporation and Cornell Companies, which were purchased by GEO in 2005 and 2010.
+It includes the former Correctional Services Corporation and Cornell Companies, which were acquired by GEO in 2005 and 2010, respectively.
 Such companies often sign contracts with states obliging them to fill prison beds or reimburse them for those that go unused.

-Private companies which provide services to prisons combine in the American Correctional Association, a 501(c)3 which advocates legislation favorable to the industry.
+Private companies that provide services to prisons are members of the American Correctional Association, a 501(c)(3) that advocates legislation favorable to the industry.
 Such private companies comprise what has been termed the prison–industrial complex.
 An example of this phenomenon would be the Kids for cash scandal, in which two judges in Luzerne County, Pennsylvania, Mark Ciavarella and Michael Conahan, were receiving judicial kickbacks for sending youths, convicted of minor crimes, to a privatized, for-profit juvenile facility run by the Mid Atlantic Youth Service Corporation.

 The industry is aware of what reduced crime rates could mean to their bottom line.
 This from the CCA's SEC report in 2010:

-Our growth … depends on a number of factors we cannot control, including crime rates …[R]eductions in crime rates … could lead to reductions in arrests, convictions and sentences requiring incarceration at correctional facilities.
+Our growth … depends on several factors we cannot control, including crime rates …[R]eductions in crime rates … could lead to reductions in arrests, convictions and sentences requiring incarceration at correctional facilities.

 Marie Gottschalk claims that while private prison companies and other economic interests were not the primary drivers of mass incarceration originally, they do much to sustain it today.
 The private prison industry has successfully lobbied for changes that increase the profit of their employers.
-They have opposed measures that would bring reduced sentencing or shorter prison terms.
+They have opposed measures that would reduce sentences or shorten prison terms.
 The private prison industry has been accused of being at least partly responsible for America's high rates of incarceration.